 Absolutely!
 We should be baptized into Jesus Christ as it says in

-Romans 6.
+to Jesus and the Gospel.
 True faith and repentance will always cause a person to be

 obedient to the plan of God for salvation.
 Always.